Sh3b0/DevOps/docs/8-container-orchestration.md

 # Update chart index
 helm repo update

-# Install kube-prometheus-stach in the monitoring namespace.
+# Install kube-prometheus-stack in the monitoring namespace.
 # Creating the namespace if required
 helm install monitoring prometheus-community/kube-prometheus-stack -n monitoring --create-namespace
 ```

 #### **Default components deployed by the chart**

 - **Prometheus**: the monitoring system scraping metrics from other components.
-The chart also deploys external related components.
+The chart also deploys external related components:
-  - **AlertManager**: system to send alerts based on certain rules (e.g., scraped value for a certain metric exceeded a certain threshold).
+  - **AlertManager**: system to send alerts based on certain rules (e.g., a scraped value for a certain metric exceeded a certain threshold).
   - **NodeExporter**: a daemonset running on all nodes and exporting a `/metrics` endpoint for scraping by Prometheus.
   - **Kube-state-metrics**: exports metrics about kubernetes itself.
 - **Prometheus Operator**: k8s integration/plugin for Protmetheus, allows deploying custom resources (notably, `ServiceMonitor`, `PodMonitor`, and `PrometheusRule`) through CRDs.